 - Stability – The stock market has seen huge ups and downs during the past four years.
 Meanwhile, my real estate investment with Fundrise has been relatively calm and stable.

 - Ease of Use – I love Funrdise’s platform.
 The user dashboard is well-designed and extremely easy to use.

 - Communication – Fundrise does an outstanding job of communicating with investors.
 They regularly send emails with updates on specific properties within my portfolio.

 - Customization – I like having the ability to customize my portfolio according to my own goals and preferences.
 For now, I have a long-term approach.
 But I like that Fundrise also offers a core strategy for maximizing dividends.
 Investors can also flip a switch in their settings to have dividends reinvested or paid out as cash.

-- Diversification – My Fundrise portfolio includes a larger number of properties throughout the United States and many different types of properties.
+- Diversification – My Fundrise portfolio includes many properties throughout the United States and many different types of properties.
 The screenshot below shows the number of properties in my portfolio.
 Of course, I own a very small percentage of each property, but the diversification helps to minimize risk.